 The word sudarshan chakra (सुदर्शन चक्र) is derived from two words, su (सु) and darshan (दर्शन).
 It means the vision (darshan) of which is auspicious (su).
 The word chakra is derived from chruhu (चृ:)which means movement and kruhu (कृ:) which means to do.
-Thus chakra means that which is mobile.
-Of all weapons this is the only one which is constantly in motion.
+Thus, chakra means that which is constantly in motion.
+Of all weapons, this is the only one which is in constant motion.

 There are various schools of thought regarding its creation as given below.

 A. It was created by the combined energy of Brahma, Vishnu and Mahesh.

 B. This was given by Bruhaspati to Vishnu.

 C. Krushna procured it from the deities (devatamandal).

 D. Krushna and Arjun assisted the fire deity (Agni) in burning the Khandav forest.
 In return He presented Krushna with a Sudarshan-chakra and a koumodaki mace.

 E. Female deities like Narayani, Vaishnodevi, etc. also wield discuses in their hands